netdata/netdata/packaging/installer/OTHERS.md

 ```

 !!! note "Usage notes"
-    Do not use `sudo` for this installer—it will escalate privileges itself if needed.
+    Do not use `sudo` for the binary installer—it escalates privileges itself if needed.

     To learn more about the pros and cons of using *nightly* vs. *stable* releases, see our [notice about the two options](README.md#nightly-vs-stable-releases).